The Waterhouse Project | Fine Dining Supperclub

 He’s going solo after having worked in the Michelin Starred kitchen at Galvin La Chapelle, and with three-time Michelin Star winner Herbert Berger.
 And the results have been outstanding, garnering some of the best reviews a supperclub could wish for… and the upshot being that his supperclub is almost permanently booked solid.

-You’ll arrive at the warehouse, taking in the eclectic effect that dozens of tile patterns lining the walls can have, and you’ll almost instantly be handed a cocktail of white port with fresh mint & tonic.
+Should you manage to score a spot, however, you’ll arrive at the warehouse, taking in the eclectic effect that dozens of tile patterns lining the walls can have, and you’ll almost instantly be handed an aperitif.
 Wandering past the bar, you’ll notice that the building backs directly onto the canal path, which makes for a perfect place to drink that cocktail, and have a chat.
-Then, when dinner service is started, you’ll grab a seat on one of the long wooden tables, and Gabriel will explain the first of the eight courses, all paired with Portuguese wines, that you’re getting.
+Then, when dinner service is started, you’ll grab a seat on one of the long wooden tables, and Gabriel will explain the first of the ten courses, some of which have been expertly paired with wine, that you’re getting.

-Each course will be introduced by Gabriel, and the wine pairings will be explained by the sommelier.
-And when it’s all over, you’ll get coffee or fresh mint tea to go with some amaretto wine gums, and a sharing plate of chocolate and thyme truffles.
+Each course will be introduced by Gabriel himself, and the wine pairings will be explained by the sommelier.
+And when it’s all over, you’ll get coffee or fresh mint tea to go with some petits fours, like chocolate and herb truffles.

 Like Theatre?
 Check out our guide to The Best London Theatre Shows right now.